SheTroxel/Crowdfunding-Analysis/README.md

 # Crowdfunding-Analysis
 01 Challenge - Crowdfunding
-excle-challenge file has been completed.
+excel-challenge file has been completed.